Internal — Marketing Rollout Internal

 Pre-Save Gate

 First click triggers album pre-save (Spotify + Apple).
 Once done, the folder stays open.
-One ask per volume.
+One ask per disc.

 File List